-He handed over the book, although he moved to stand over Ahmon’s shoulder looking at the same notes he’d read.
-It should make sense, but it didn’t.
-The characters were all wrong.
+Cole handed over the book, although he moved to stand next to Ahmon looking at Savan’s notes.
 Ahmon seemed to be reading them without a problem.

 “You can read Chinese?
 Why is Savan writing in Chinese?”
 Cole frowned.

-From his boot, he pulled out a knife, one of those daggers used by army people.
 Cole suddenly realized that he didn’t really know much about these people.
-Savan hadn’t even wanted to talk about his family, or where he grew up.
-Only that his parents were dead, and he’d grown up an orphan.
-Thinking about that dinner they'd had with Liang the week before, Savan had acted pretty strange at the mention of his family.
+Savan had refused to talk about his family.
+He had only said that his parents were dead, and he’d grown up an orphan.
+Thinking about that dinner they had with Liang the week before, Savan had acted strange at the mention of his family.

 Ahmon undid the wooden planks on the floor to reveal a large metal box with a padlock.
-The sight of it had Cole gasping in shock, and Ahmon smiling like he had hit the jackpot.
-Things got scarier when Ahmon pulled out a gun from his waist band and ordered.
+The sight of it had Cole gasping in shock, and Ahmon smiling as if he had hit the jackpot.
+Things got scarier when Ahmon pulled out a gun from his waistband and ordered.

-“Cover your ears.”
-Too surprised to think about what the man was saying, he jumped in shock when Ahmon shot off the lock with precision.
-The sound so loud, it echoed through the room, his ears ringing from it, he went deaf.
-He could only stare as Ahmon opened the box, undoing more wooden planks, revealing a gaping hole on the floor.
+Too surprised to obey the man, Cole jumped in shock when Ahmon shot off the lock with precision.
+The sound so loud, it echoed through the room, his ears ringing, he went deaf.
+He could only stare as Ahmon opened the box.
 The cover on the box was wide, and removable.
-Putting it on top of the desk, Ahmon sat back on his haunches and Cole moved closer to see what had Ahmon so happy.
+Putting it on the side, Ahmon sat back on his haunches and Cole moved closer to see what had Ahmon so happy.

-Savan was definitely holding out on him, he thought in shock, his gaze fixated on the amount of weapons in the box, money, travel documents, he either was some sort of gang banger or a criminal in hiding.
-He wasn’t sure what to feel about something like this.
-The man he claimed to love was keeping secrets that required he hide guns in his office floor.
+Savan was definitely holding out on him, Cole thought in shock.
+His gaze fixed on the weapons in the box and the money in rolls, plus travel documents.
+Savan was either a gang banger or a criminal in hiding.
+The man he claimed to love was keeping secrets that required he hide guns in his floors.